GomBurZa (film): Production

 GomBurZa was produced under Jesuit Communications and MQuest Ventures, in collaboration of CMB Film Services.
 Pepe Diokno is the director, who was motivated by patriotism to create the film.

 The film focuses on the rise of the secularization movement led by Roman Catholic priest Pedro Pelaez in the Spanish Philippines as well as the struggles and execution of the eponymous trio priests, the Gomburza.
 This was his first historical film.

 The production team said they gave focus on historical accuracy for GomBurZa.
 They coordinated with historians and the Jesuits in creating the film.
 Among them was Jesuit priest and Ateneo de Manila University professor René Javellana.

-Director Diokno, however, added that they have to utilize some creative liberties to fill in the gaps, such as the portrayal of Francisco Zaldua who was killed alongside the Gomburza whose role in history is still debated.
+Director Diokno, however, added that they have to utilise some creative liberties to fill in the gaps, such as the portrayal of Francisco Zaldua, who was killed alongside the Gomburza, whose role in history is still debated.

 Filming locations include Intramuros, Tayabas Basilica, and Taal Basilica.
 Several battle and prisons scenes were shot in Intramuros.
 Filming took 17 days to complete.
 The garrote scene was shot for one day in Tayabas.
 Diokno remarked that the weather coincided with their filming, as the clouds darkened and strong winds occurred in the afternoon Actors were also not allowed to work on another project during filming.
 Actors also had to learn Spanish, which Diokno found as a challenge in casting.
-In one scene, Paolo Pascual delivers a monologue in Spanish for around five minutes.
+In one scene, Piolo Pascual delivers a monologue in Spanish for around five minutes.